kawu/parseme-cupt/README.md

 {1: MWE(cat='VPC.full', span=set({6, 7}))}
 ```

-A safer alternative, which in particular automatically deals with MWE
+An alternative, which automatically deals with MWE identifiers, is to add all
-identifiers, is to add all target MWEs at once using `replace_mwes`:
+target MWEs at once using `replace_mwes`:
 ```python
 >>> mwe1 = MWE('VPC.full', set([6, 7]))
 >>> mwe2 = MWE('VID', set([10, 12]))